 Surface gravity naturally requires a clear definition of the surface of the body, e.g., the outer surface of the photosphere of a star, and some kind of definition of the surface of any planet that is all gas, and some conventional definition for cases where the atmosphere is so deep, the depth reaching a hard surface is unknown.
 One convention is using the depth at which the atmospheric pressure is a bar.
 For black holes, an appropriate definition of acceleration within strong-field gravity also requires convention.

 The law of gravitation provides a relation between the body's mass, radius and surface gravity, so determinations of any two reveal the third.
 For stars and extra-solar planets, determining a pair of these to any accuracy can be a substantial challenge.
 Accurate stellar mass determination is possible for some binary stars, after which case surface gravity determination is equivalent to stellar radius determination.
-Spectral lines reveal information regarding surface gravity: pressure broadening is pronounced by the higher density at the surface of a start with high surface gravity, and spectral lines tend to be narrower for giant stars and wider for dwarf stars.
-There are additional spectral signatures that can help, e.g., gravity-sensitive spectral lines.
+The reverse, using determinations of radius and surface gravity to estimate the mass can assist in classifying objects as main sequence stars, versus brown dwarfs or planets.
+Spectral lines reveal information regarding surface gravity: pressure broadening is increased by the higher density at the surface of a star with high surface gravity, and spectral lines tend to be narrower for giant stars (low surface gravity) and wider for dwarf stars.
+Other spectral signatures assist, e.g., gravity-sensitive spectral lines.
 Stars (including brown dwarfs) change radius with age, so any means of determining surface gravity also assists in stellar age determination, another challenge.